kamarov-therussiantank/TankTroubleAddons-Custom-texture-packs/README.md

   - Open TankTroubleAddons menu
   - Find "Texture packs" section and click on the button bellow it
   - An dropping window will appear, with few selections, find and click "Add from zip..."
-  - Select texture pack you want to load
+  - Select texturepack you want to load

 # Archive